zapmail/zapmail-php/README.md

 ZapMail helps determine the deliverability on an email address by verifying the recipient actually exists, and more.

 ## Getting Started
 To begin, hop over to [zapmail.io](http://zapmail.io) and create a free account.
-Once you've signed up and logged in, click on **API Settings** and then click **Add API Key**.
+Once you've signed up and logged in, click on **API Settings** and then click **Generate new token**.
 Take note of the generated API Key - you'll need it for the example below.

 ## Installation
 Make sure you have [composer](https://getcomposer.org) installed.